Resources > Publications > Magazines > Forbes

 My Opinion

 Forbes is a very high-quality, well-written business publication.
 The business profiles are essentially condensed case-studies written by people with high business IQs.
 The good thing about Forbes is that they don’t pander to the latest hot news item.
 For instance, you'll read about a turnaround at Sony when you had no idea that Sony was turning around.
 Another good thing is the tone of the writing - it has a seriousness to it that you don't see often.
-Other business magazines seem like they try to make business "fun" but Forbes doesn't have to do this with rich people because for them reading about business is fun.
+Other business magazines seem like they try to make business "fun," but Forbes doesn't have to do this with rich people because for them reading about business is fun.

 First, they tend to write mostly about high-profile, blue-chip companies.
 These are not the kind of people who do bottom-up analysis and comb though data to try to find a nice small-cap stock.
 Their concentration on blue chips will be viewed as positive or negative by different people.
 Some people like reading about stocks that they are most likely to have positions in.
 Other investors will be tired of reading about companies that they already know a lot about - and companies whose stocks are most likely to be efficiently priced.